ymatrix-data/gpupgrade/README.md

 ### Best Practices

-In your development workflow, please run the following commands prior to final testing and commit of your modifications.
+In your development workflow, please run the following command prior to final testing and commit of your modifications.
 The code formatting will automatically place your golang code in a canonical format.
-The code linting will provide hints on code constructs that are likely to result in a bug either now or in the future.
-Please correct the code to eliminate the lint warnings or provide a line-level ignore comment for that particular line, if you feel the linter is being too aggressive.

 ```
 make format  # formats code in canonical way
-make lint    # checks against common go anti-patterns
 ```

 ### Dependency vendoring